ErdemOzgen/Cpp-Learning-Archive/README.md

 # C++ Learning Archive

-## This repository contains a lot of different materials for learning and improving Cpp skills.
+## This repository contains different materials for learning and improving Cpp skills.

 # List of materials